saadfarooq-alt/Personal-Website/README.md

-Constantly working on this, using vercel for live updates and refreshes.
+Constantly working on this, using vercel for live updates.